We have to find the best outcome for all animals in Kosciuszko National Park – both native and non-native.

 We need a new plan - one that is focussed on humane, non-lethal solutions that balance the interests of all animals in Kosciuszko.

 In 2020, the Animal Justice Party passed a Notice of Motion calling for the NSW Government to pursue immunocontraceptive darting trials (which would make female horses infertile) in sensitive areas of Kosciuszko National Park.
-The motion passed with the support of the Government, yet the Draft Kosciusko Wild Horse Management Plan released in October 2021 does not refer to any plans to commence a trial.
+The motion passed with the support of the Government, yet the Kosciuszko Wild Horse Management Plan does not refer to any plans to commence a trial.

 Immunocontraceptive trials must begin urgently.
 Horses continue to suffer horrific deaths, native animals remain under threat, and communities are stressed about animal cruelty.